2024.7: Time to resize your cards!

 Take control of blueprint-based automations

-BlueprintsA blueprint is a script or automation configuration with certain parts marked as configurable.
-This allows users to create multiple scripts or automations based on the same blueprint, with each having its own configuration-specific settings.
+BlueprintsA blueprint is a script, automation or template entity configuration with certain parts marked as configurable.
+This allows users to create multiple scripts, automations or template entities based on the same blueprint, with each having its own configuration-specific settings.
 [Learn more] are amazing; they allow you to use automationsAutomations in Home Assistant allow you to automatically respond to things that happen in and around your home.
 [Learn more] and scriptsScripts are components that allow users to specify a sequence of actions to be executed by Home Assistant when turned on.
 [Learn more] created and shared by other awesome Home Assistant users.
 Most are easy to use and set up, but what if that great blueprint you’ve been using just needs a little tweak?
 Just that tiny change to make it perfect for your home?

 Well, now you can! 🎉